 Corpsmembers get to tour facilities run by our partner agencies and companies, such as Sonoma Water.
 Sonoma Water is a longtime partner who provides various projects for corpsmembers to work on and often hires corpsmembers as interns to explore careers within the agency.

-Corpsmembers meet weekly with case managers to improve job readiness and access resources that will lead them to self-sufficiency.
+Corpsmembers meet regularly with case managers to improve job readiness and access resources that will lead them to self-sufficiency.
 Job readiness includes workshops on workplace etiquette, resume preparation, career exploration, mock interviews, and financial planning.

 Staff work closely with a growing employment pipeline to help youth apply for and secure living wage jobs, trade apprenticeships, and/or educational opportunities.
 Program alumni receive follow-up services and case management for up to two years post-program.